 Kansas City Steak Company pairs these two traditional family gathering favorites together for your next bountiful feast!
 Our perfectly trimmed, boneless, aged Prime Rib is the centerpiece of a truly special meal.
 Delicately marbled, trimmed to lean perfection and decadently delicious.
-Paired with our Hickory Smoked, Spiral Sliced, Bone-in or Boneless Ham from the Missouri Ozarks.
-It’s brown sugar cured and slow-smoked over hickory for a distinctively delicious flavor.
+Paired with our Hickory Smoked, Spiral Sliced, Bone-in Ham from the Missouri Ozarks.
+It's brown sugar cured and slow-smoked over hickory for a distinctively delicious flavor.

 - Fully cooked Hickory Smoked Ham

 - Free Kansas City Steak Book included with each order.
 Get expert cooking directions, steak grilling times, tips, recipes and more

 Preparing Prime Rib

 Thaw prime rib roast in refrigerator for at least 3 days before preparing.
 Bring the meat to room temperature.
 Remove your roast from the refrigerator at least an hour (but no more than two hours) before roasting.

 Season well and place fat side up on rack, in a shallow roasting pan.
 Leave netting on while cooking.
 Do not add water or cover.

 Roast in a 375°F oven until meat thermometer inserted into the center of the roast registers an internal temperature of 125°F (approximately 1 ½ to 2 hours) for medium-rare for a 5-pound prime rib roast or 135°F (approximately 2 to 2 ½ hours) for medium.

 Cover roast with aluminum foil tent and allow to stand 15 to 20 minutes.
 Remove netting and trim excess fat before carving.